modelscope/PromptScope/README.md

 PromptScope supports English and Chinese, with OpenAI and Qwen Models for now.
 Dive in to unlock the full potential of intelligent language generation!

 ## 🎉 News
+- 2025-01-20: Add TipsOptimizer for Instruction Optimization
-- : PromptScope is released.
+- 2024-12-12: PromptScope is released.

 ## 🛠️ Installation: